How defibrillators work explained simply

 Use of oscilloscope to see waveforms

 During defibrillation, the current that goes through the heart changes over time.
 To study the flow of current over a period of time, one needs a device called an “oscilloscope”.
 An oscilloscope has a screen which has two axes as shown below.
 The horizontal axis shows time and the vertical axis shows the quantity we are measuring, which in the case of the defibrillation, is “current”.
 The oscilloscope is able to plot a graph of current over time and it will be very useful in our discussions ahead.
 The oscilloscope below has been connected to the defibrillator output.
-At the moment, the capacitor is not connected to the heart (i.e. switches 1,2,3,4 are all “off”) and therefore no current is flowing through the heart.
+At the moment, the capacitor is not connected to the heart (i.e. switches 1,2,3,4 are all “OFF”) and therefore no current is flowing through the heart.
 The oscilloscope shows this as a flat trace (red line shown below) since the current flow over time is zero.

-To make my diagrams less cluttered, I wont be showing the wires between the heart and oscilloscope anymore.
+To make my diagrams less cluttered, I won’t be showing the wires between the heart and oscilloscope anymore.

-The tracing on an oscilloscope showing the defibrillation current over time can be called the “wave form”.
+The tracing on an oscilloscope showing the defibrillation current over time can be called the “waveform”.

 Basic discharge waveform of a capacitor

 As you may recall, for the capacitor to discharge, the electrons (negative charges) need a path to flow from one plate of the capacitor to the other plate of the capacitor.
-We can create this pathway by switching “on” switches 1 and 4.
+We can create this pathway by switching “ON” switches 1 and 4.
 The capacitor now discharges via the pathway shown by the blue arrows.
-The oscilloscope waveform shows that initially the discharge current flow is high and that it then decreases over time.
-This is a typical waveform seen during discharge of a capacitor.
+The oscilloscope waveform shows that initially, the discharge current flow is high and that it then decreases over time.
+This is a typical waveform seen during the discharge of a capacitor.

 Let us look at the waveform in more detail.
 When a capacitor discharges, the current flow over time decreases in what is called an “exponential” way.
-When a current decreases in an exponential way, the rate of the decrease (i.e. how much current decreases over a given time period) is proportional to current flow at that time.
+When a current decreases in an exponential way, the rate of the decrease (i.e. how much current decreases over a given time period) is proportional to the current flow at that time.
 The oscilloscope below demonstrates the exponential decrease of the current from the capacitor.
 The pink horizontal bars represent equal time periods.
 You can see that for these same time periods (pink bars), the rate of decrease (vertical blue lines) decreases over time.
-When the current flow was high (i.e. at start of graph) the rate of decrease was high (tall blue line), whereas when the current flow was low(i.e. towards end of graph) , the rate of decrease was low (short blue line).
+When the current flow was high (i.e. at the start of the graph) the rate of decrease was high (tall blue line), whereas when the current flow was low(i.e. towards the end of the graph), the rate of decrease was low (short blue line).
 Unfortunately, it is beyond the scope of this website to explain “exponential” decreases in more detail.
 If you are interested (it is an important concept in engineering and medicine), there is plenty of material online regarding it (type the words “exponential decay” into Google).

 “Monophasic” waveform